INTERNATIONAL STUDENT SUPPORT

 - Make the most of Orientation and Re-Orientation.
 This is when there are loads of new students on campus and everyone's getting to know each other.
 At the start of the year, the UCSA holds two weeks' of events, including the International Student Welcome and Kia Ora Bro.
 Mid-year, we hold ticketed gigs, plus free events like markets and lunches.

 - Spend some time on social media.
-There are a few big Facebook groups on campus.
+There are a few big Facebook groups on campus where you can connect with students.
 The UCSA Noticeboard, the UC Postgraduate Students' Association (UC PGSA) Noticeboard and the UC International Student Noticeboard are all popular.
-Join up to hear what's going down on campus.

 - Check out UC events.
 The UCSA has a full events calendar for students, and the clubs do a lot too.